WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_29.md

 I have given him the land of Egypt as his payment for which he labored, because they worked for me, declares the Lord God.

 ###### 21
 "On that day I will cause a horn to spring up for the house of Israel, and I will open your lips among them.
-Then they will know that I am the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then they will know that I am the LORD."

 ***